-The Village's elected and appointed officials considered many factors when setting the fiscal-year 2024 budget, including tax rates and fees that will be charged for its various activities.
+The Village's elected and appointed officials considered many factors when setting the fiscal-year 2025 budget, including tax rates, anticipated state shared revenues, operational and capital needs, and fees that will be charged for its various activities.
 One of those factors is the local economy.